 Short-acting inhalers should be used when you feel breathless, up to a maximum of 4 times a day.

 Long-acting bronchodilator inhalers

-If you experience symptoms regularly throughout the day, a long-acting bronchodilator inhaler will be recommended.
+If you experience symptoms regularly or have flare-ups (exacerbations) despite using short-acting bronchodilators, a long-acting bronchodilator inhaler may be recommended.

 These work in a similar way to short-acting bronchodilators, but each dose lasts for at least 12 hours, so they only need to be used once or twice a day.